Sankula99/MachineLearning_PY/HousingPricesCanada/README.md

 This project uses machine learning techniques to predict housing prices in Canada based on various property and market-related features.
 The goal is to build a regression model that accurately estimates home prices, helping stakeholders such as buyers, sellers, and real estate professionals make informed decisions.

 📊 Project Overview
-Housing prices are influenced by multiple factors including location, number of bedrooms, bathrooms, square footage, property type, and more.
-This project analyzes such factors using real-world housing data from Canada and applies various regression algorithms to predict the price of a house.
+Housing prices are influenced by multiple factors including longitude  latitude  housing_median_age  total_rooms  total_bedrooms  population  households  median_income  median_house_value and  ocean_proximity.
+This project analyzes such factors using  housing data from Canada (Kaggle) and applies various regression algorithms to predict the price of a house.
+This Project used Python and the associated packages (numpy, pandas, matplotlib, statsmodels, scikit-learn and seaborn).

 ✅ Key Features
 🔍 Exploratory Data Analysis (EDA): Understand trends, correlations, and data distributions.